 I'd say that the study group was, hands down, what got me through the second semester.
 Having that accountability and the chance to understand something from a different perspective was an amazing way to learn.

-A Molecular Modeling Kit
+2. Buy a Molecular Modeling Kit

 I had a hard time understanding what stereochemistry even was before I took out a molymod kit.
 I ended up getting the kit within the first few weeks of the semester and it proved incredibly helpful in visualizing 3-dimensional structures like chairs conformations and Newman projections.